03. Mobility transformation and planetary boundaries

 iii) as optional additional ideas and material you find some hints from contemporary changes and innovative concepts in the mobility sector on the example of Germany (for this see the video on the section “mobility trends and innovative concepts below)

-This video presentsa brief introduction to innovative/integrated mobility concepts.
+b.
+This video presents a brief introduction to innovative/integrated mobility concepts.
 Related slides.

 Additional literature